StateSpaceModels/ssm/README.md

       }
     ]

-Some link to the data
+some link to the data (that can live in another datapackage)

     $ cat package.json | json model.data